Subsections

 RGBA = red/green/blue color planes, alpha data plane.
 YUVA = luma/Cb/Cr color values, alpha data plane.

 The alpha data normally is input to the blending operations in the patchbay overlay mode.
 The alpha data usually creates the appearance of stacking order, and determines which color planes are visible in the rendered result.
 When BlueBanana is used, the meaning of the alpha data is changed to the selection.
-It is useful to think of the alpha data as more solid when it is transparency in blending, and more selected when it is used in BlueBanana.
+It is useful to think of the alpha data as more solid then it is transparency in blending, and more selected when it is used in BlueBanana.
 In both cases, the greater the alpha value, the more the effect is expressed.

 Usually, alpha is normalized to a range from 0 to 1, zero = no effect, 1 = total effect, 0.5 = partial effect.
 In both cases, alpha is what math people call an auxiliary variable.
 It is needed, but is not part of the answer.
 In this case, the answer is the visible rendered result.
 Alpha is like meta-data.
+Note that the "alpha" slider works with both "Filter Active" and "Mask Selection" checkboxes checked.
+The "Filter Active" checkbox enables the options: red, green, blue, hue, saturation, value, fade, alpha.
+If "Mask Selection" is not checked "alpha" will not work.

 Let us now examine the instruments in pane 1: